open-joinbase/joinbase.io/content/docs/references/performance.md

 template = "docs/page.html"

 [extra]
-lead = "If you understand principles and knowledge about the system, you can take the unprecedented power of joinbase." toc = true top = false
+lead = "If you understand principles and knowledge about the system, you can take the unprecedented power of JoinBase." toc = true top = false
 +++

 #### Reasonable Partition

-You have understood the concept of [`Partition`](/docs/references/concept#partition) why it is a key to the bigdata and joinbase.
+You have understood the concept of [`Partition`](/docs/references/concept#partition) why it is a key to the bigdata and JoinBase.

 Therefore, a good shaped partition is the key to the query performance.
 The basic principle is：
 * keep the size of partition between tens of thousand rows and tens of million rows as possible;